BUREAU OF DEMOCRACY, HUMAN RIGHTS, AND LABOR

 The COVID-19 lockdown increased the number of complaints of domestic violence.
 According to Jizzakh-based NGO Center of Rehabilitation and Adaptation of the Victims of Domestic Violence, from January to November it received three times more complaints than in 2019, which it attributed to the lockdown.

 Other Harmful Traditional Practices: Polygamy is unofficially practiced in some parts of the country.
 The law punishes conviction of polygamy with up to three years of imprisonment and fines but does not penalize the women in such cases.
 The law does not confer the same rights, including property, inheritance, or child custody rights, to women in unregistered polygamous marriages as it does to those in registered marriages, making women in unregistered polygamous marriages particularly vulnerable to abuse and deprivation of rights when the spouse dies or ends the relationship.

 Sexual Harassment: The law does not explicitly prohibit sexual harassment, but it is illegal for a male supervisor to coerce a woman who has a business or financial dependency into a sexual relationship.
 Social norms, lack of reporting, and lack of legal recourse made it difficult to assess the scope of the problem.
 Government efforts to enforce the law and prevent sexual harassment were unknown.

-Discrimination: In September the president signed a law on gender equality, a first for the country.
-The law provides for equal opportunities in the area of healthcare, education, science, culture, labor, and social protection.
+Discrimination: In 2019 the president signed a law on gender equality, a first for the country.
+The law provides for equal opportunities in the area of health care, education, science, culture, labor, and social protection.